Ulee's Gold: Plot

-Meanwhile, Ulee learns that Jimmy hid the bank money in one of his beeyards.
-He tells Eddie and Ferris he'll bring the money to Orlando in a few days, but they decide they can't wait and take Helen, Casey, and Penny hostage in Ulee's home.
-Helen, Casey, and Penny are then tied up and left at the home as Eddie and Ferris force Ulee at gunpoint to take them to the beeyard, where he shows them the hiding place.
-As they are recovering the money, Ulee kicks the gun into the swamp.
-The angry men ride with Ulee back into town, then Eddie stabs him in the parking lot when they arrive.
-As Ulee stumbles bleeding, Eddie and Ferris drive off but are pulled over almost immediately by the sheriff, Bill Floyd.
+Meanwhile, Ulee learns that Jimmy hid the bank money in a cooler under a pick-up truck cab in one of Ulee's bee yards.
+He tells Eddie and Ferris he will bring the money to Orlando in a few days, but they decide they cannot wait and take Helen, Casey, and Penny hostage in Ulee's home.
+They are then taped up to chairs and left in the dark house as Eddie and Ferris force Ulee at gunpoint to take them to the money.
+As they leave the house in Ulee's truck, Ulee, uncharacteristically, makes the tires squeal.
+The unusual sound is enough to get the attention of Connie, who walks over to the house, finds the bound women and releases them.
+Most likely, she also calls sheriff Bill Floyd to alert him to Eddie and Ferris' actions.
+After the money has been retrieved, Ulee has an opportunity to grab Eddie's pistol, but kicks it into the swamp.
+The two criminals ride with Ulee back into town, then Eddie, angry about the lost gun, stabs him in the parking lot when they arrive.
+As Ulee stumbles away bleeding, Eddie and Ferris drive off but are pulled over almost immediately by Bill.

 In a newly hopeful Jackson household, Helen has stepped back into her role as a mother, and Jimmy expects to be paroled soon.
-Ulee is happy to return to his bees, but has mixed feelings about giving up some of his responsibilities.
-As he recovers from his knife wound he begins work on expanding his business to accommodate Jimmy's eventual return, and seems to finally be taking a romantic interest in Connie.
+Ulee is happy to return to his bees, but has mixed feelings about giving up some of his responsibilities, as Jimmy has asked to work with Ulee.
+As he recovers from his wound he begins work on expanding his business to accommodate Jimmy's return, and seems to finally be taking a romantic interest in Connie.